abuts/Mslice/aaa_readme.txt

 Further functions that add functionality to mslice, mostly easing the use of mslice from the command line when operating in single crystal PSD mode.
-Some of them require that you have mgenie installed.
+The 3D viewing option requires that one of mgenie or Libisis is installed.